larapollehn/paint/README.md

 Furthermore you can draw rectangles, circles and lines by dragging them in the desired shape/length/size.

 If you've made a mistake do not worry, the last three actions are saved and can be undon.
-If by chance you then realize, the mistake wasn't one, ypu can "undo" the undo action.
+If by chance you then realize, the mistake wasn't one, you can redo this action.

 ---
 ### Colors and Templates